Links to the current official guidance about the pandemic, followed by support and ideas to get you and your friends and family online.

 Tips for helping someone get started online

 Make it relevant to them.
 Let them know the things that are available that they might be interested in.
-It could be handy for ordering groceries or listening to books.
-There are tons of activities from sport to crafting available online.
+It could be handy for ordering groceries, or reading and listening to books.
+There are tons of activities, from sport to crafting, available online.
 If a person has a hobby they will find something online to interest them.

 Good reasons for going online

-- You can do your banking online, saving time queuing and avoiding trips out and phone calls to sort out your finances
+- You can do your banking online, saving time queuing and avoiding trips out and phone calls to deal with your finances

-- Shopping online is a great way to save money and at this time, when all the shops are making it simple to get the things they need easily without going out
+- Shopping online is a great way to save money and at this time, find the things you need without having to leave the house.

 - There are endless opportunities to take virtual tours and trips to places of interest such as National Parks and museums.
 You can also take in a show or two online.
 It’s like sitting in the audience without leaving your house!